 If you get behind in paying your property taxes, you might lose your home to tax foreclosure.
 This is also known as a tax lien foreclosure.
 Each state has laws that allow local governments to sell a home through a tax sale process in order to collect delinquent taxes.
 Local governments can recoup delinquent property taxes through tax lien foreclosures or tax deed sales.

-Texas and Bexar Country use Tax Deed Sales
+Texas and Bexar County use Tax Deed Sales